-- The faculty in the department will participate in a Special Session of READS: Steps Towards an Anti-Racist Restructuring of Classics (See “Events 2020–2021” above for details).
+- The faculty in the department participated in a Special Session of READS: Steps Towards an Anti-Racist Restructuring of Classics (See “Events” above for details).

 Inclusive Faculty Mentoring

 We have established formal and informal mechanisms to mentor tenured, tenure-line, and visiting colleagues.
 Our weekly department meetings go beyond necessary administrative items and often feature conversation about new teaching or research methods or challenges that have emerged in our teaching or research.
 These lunches also include set times to present about research, allowing colleagues to try out new ideas and receive feedback as they develop articles and prepare talks.
 In addition, the Chair annually visits classes and offers formal feedback for junior and visiting faculty. [status: ongoing; this has been disrupted in recent years but is planned to resume in 2022-23]

-- In order that our observations may be not only supportive but multivocal, faculty will develop a practical plan to visit each other’s classes to observe, learn, and engage in conversation on different methods and approaches. [status: ongoing, planned launch in 2020–2021]
+- In order that our observations may be not only supportive but multivocal, faculty will develop a practical plan to visit each other’s classes to observe, learn, and engage in conversation on different methods and approaches. [status: ongoing]

 4. Fostering Dialogue and Transparency